-4-H club work is a major and important part of the Cooperative Extension Service.
-The primary aim of the 4-H program is to provide opportunities to build life skills.
+4-H club work is a major and important part of Cooperative Extension Service.
+The primary aim of 4-H program is to provide opportunities to build life skills.
 These life skills are:

-Healthy Interpersonal Relationships-Getting along with others and interacting with people of all ages.
+Healthy Interpersonal Relationships-Getting a with others and interacting with people of all ages.

-Sound Decision Making-Making choices based on applying what is known in a productive way.
+Sound Decision Making-Making choices based applying what is known in a productive way.

-A Positive Self Concept-Believing youth are capable and can be successful.
+A Positive Self Concept-Believing youth are cap and can be successful.

-An Inquiring Mind-Asking questions and knowing how to obtain information
+An Inquiring Mind-Asking questions and know how to obtain information

-Concern for the Community-Becoming aware of and working towards improving one's community
+Concern for the Community-Becoming aware of working towards improving one's community